Compression Garments for Lipoedema

 Expert advice on how compression garments can help people with Lipoedema, plus advice on sourcing, fitting and applying them.

-Compression garments are medical garments made from firm, elasticated fabric designed to improve circulation and apply pressure and reduce oedema.
+Compression garments are medical garments made from firm, elasticated fabric designed to improve circulation and apply pressure.
 Compression garments will not change the size or shape of the areas affected by Lipoedema.
-However, for people with Lipoedema, compression garments can:
+However, compression garments can help manage symptoms of lipoedema.
+For people with Lipoedema, compression garments can:

 - Help reduce discomfort and heaviness, and in turn improve mobility